-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal refer to the state-specific agency listing located in Chapter 11.

 Would you like some help?
 Here are resources you may wish to use if you decide to ask for any kind of coverage decision or appeal a decision: